truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

      -d '{ "messages": [ { "role": "user", "content": [ ... ] } ] }'
 ```

 **Description:** Initiates processing of a message by the agent asynchronously.
-Instead of waiting for the agent’s response within the request, this returns immediately with a **Run ID**, and the agent will process the message in the background.
-This is useful for long-running tasks or if you want to poll or get a callback when the agent’s answer is ready.
+Instead of waiting for the agent's response within the request, this returns immediately with a **Run ID**, and the agent will process the message in the background.
+This is useful for long-running tasks or if you want to poll or get a callback when the agent's answer is ready.

 **Response Fields:** Returns a **Run** object (representing the asynchronous job) with fields:

-* **`id`** (string): The run’s unique ID (e.g., `"run-<UUID>"`).
+* **`id`** (string): The run's unique ID (e.g., `"run-<UUID>"`).
 You will use this ID to check the status or retrieve results later (see **Runs** endpoints).
 * **`status`** (string): The current status of the run, e.g. `"not_started"`, `"running"`, `"completed"`, `"failed"`, etc..
 Initially it may be `"not_started"` or `"running"`.
 * **`created_by_id`**, **`last_updated_by_id`** (string): Who initiated the run (likely your user ID) and last update actor.
 * **`created_at`**, **`updated_at`** (datetime): Timestamps for creation and last update of the run record.